 List of famous people who majored in anthropology, including photos when available.
 This list of famous anthropology majors is ordered loosely by relevance, meaning the most well-known people are at the top.
 This list includes popular actors, musicians, athletes and more that majored or minored in anthropology.
 You can find various bits of information below, such as what year the person was born and what their profession is.
 If you're looking for a particular celebrity who majored in anthropology you can use the "search" bar to find a specific name.

 This list below has a variety of people in it, from Glenn Close to Giada De Laurentiis.This list answers the questions, "Which celebrities were anthropology majors?" and "Which famous people studied anthropology?"

 Dax Randall Shepard is an American actor, comedian, writer, and director.
-He is best known for his work in the feature films Employee of the Month, Without a Paddle, Let's Go to Prison, and Hit and Run, the last of which he also wrote and directed, and the MTV practical joke reality series Punk'd.
+He is best known for his work in the feature films Employee of the Month, Without a Paddle, Let's Go to Prison, the last of which he also wrote and directed, and the MTV practical joke reality series Punk'd.
 He has portrayed the character of Crosby Braverman in the NBC comedy-drama series Parenthood from 2010 to 2015. ...more on Wikipedia

 Birthplace: Milford, Michigan, United States of America

 More Dax ShepardKristen Bell And Dax Shepard Don't Consider Each Other To Be "The One" The Best Dax Shepard Movies